veeshanr/veeshanr.github.io/pages/research.md

 2. *“Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.” (with V. H. Storr, A.K.
 Bohara) [*Under Review*][6]
 3. “On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts.” *Ready for Submission*
 4. *“Social entrepreneurship and natural disasters: The Dhurmus Suntali Project.” (with V. H. Storr, A.K.
 Bohara) *Working Paper*
-5. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.” *Working Paper*
+5. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.” (with N. Khatiwada, A.K.
+Bohara) *Working Paper*
 6. “Governing wind-power with Consent: Ostrom meets Buchanan.” (with Jamal Mamkhezri) *In Preparation*

 **Upcoming Papers:**